Geometric theories for real number algebra without sign test or dependent choice axiom: A non-archimedean

 \begin{theorem} The ring $ \gP=\gPo[1/\vep] $ satisfies all the axioms of the theory \Sa{Crc2}.
 It is therefore a discrete Heyting non-archimedean real closed field. \end{theorem}

 \begin{proof}[First proof] We are going to generalise the passage to the limit properties described in Proposition \ref{propconvinP} to all continuous semialgebraic maps defined on $\RRa$.

 The paper \cite{CM2013} shows that $ \gPal $ is a discrete real closed field.
 It is therefore a real closure of $ \RRa(\vep) $, constructed in a very different way from that proposed in~\cite{LR91}.
 Now consider a cube $ [-a,a]^r=K\subseteq \RRa^r $ and a continuous semialgebraic map $ f\colon K\to\RRa $.
 Since $ \gPal $ is a discrete real closed field, $f$ extends uniquely into a continuous semialgebraic map $ f_1\colon K_1\to\gPal $, where $ K_1\subseteq \gPal^r $ is defined by the same system of inequalities as $ K $.
 We will show that $ f_1 $ extends by continuity into a map $ f_2\colon K_2\to\gP $, where $ K_2\subseteq \gP^r $ is defined by the same system of inequalities as $ K $.
 This will suffice to show that $\gP$ is a model of \sa{Crc1}.\footnote{The details of this statement are left to the reader.} \begin{propdef} We apply the previous notations for $ K\subseteq K_1\subseteq K_2 $.
 Let $ f\colon K\to\RRa $ be a continuous semialgebraic map and $ f_1\colon K_1\to \gPal $ be its extension to $ \gPal $.
 Then for any sequence $ (\alpha_n) $ in $ \RRa[\vep,\vep^{-1}]^r\cap K_2 $ which converges to a $ \alpha\in\gP $, the sequence $ f_1(\alpha_n) $ converges in $\gP$.
 The limit depends only on $\alpha$ and is denoted $ f_2(\alpha) $. \end{propdef} \begin{proof} Not so simple!
-First we have to see that the $f_1(\alpha_n)$'s belong to a given $\gP_{j,D}$; next a \L ojasievicz inequality could be used for the convergence. \end{proof} \end{proof} \begin{proof}[Second proof] Given Proposition \ref{propP_0} it suffices to prove the existence property of virtual roots for the ring $\gP$.
-To do this we need only prove an analogue of Lemma \ref{lemBasicVirtualRoots} for $ \gPo $.
-In the recursive definition of virtual roots, not only is the polynomial assumed to be strictly monotone over the interval, but its derivative has a known strict sign over the entire open interval.
-We state the desired property in the following form (we restrict ourselves to the Item~\textsl{1} of Lemma \ref{lemBasicVirtualRoots} without loss of generality).
+First we have to see that the $f_1(\alpha_n)$'s belong to a given $\gP_{j,D}$; next a \L ojasievicz inequality could be used for the convergence. \fbox{??
+Precisions} \end{proof} \end{proof} \begin{proof}[Second proof] Given Proposition \ref{propP_0} it suffices to prove the existence property of virtual roots for the ring $\gP$.
+One solution is perhaps to take up proposition \ref{lemonvfsagc} by limiting oneself to extending by continuity the virtual root functions, which could be done by induction. \fbox{??
+Precisions} \end{proof}